Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Abstract

 \section{Abstract}

-Static Application Security Testing (SAST) tools are essential for identifying software vulnerabilities, but they often produce a high volume of false positives (FPs), imposing a substantial manual triage burden on developers.
+Static Application Security Testing (SAST) tools are essential for identifying software vulnerabilities, but they often produce a high volume of False Positives (FPs), imposing a substantial manual triage burden on developers.
 Recent advances in Large Language Model (LLM) agents offer a promising direction by enabling iterative reasoning, tool use, and environment interaction to refine SAST alerts.
 However, the comparative effectiveness of different LLM-based agent architectures for FP filtering remains poorly understood.

 In this paper, we present a comparative study of three state-of-the-art LLM-based agent frameworks, i.e., \textsc{Aider}, \textsc{OpenHands}, and \textsc{SWE-agent}, for vulnerability FP filtering.
 We evaluate these frameworks using the vulnerabilities from the OWASP Benchmark and real-world open-source Java projects.
+We further conduct a focused post-cutoff C/C++ study using the strongest configuration to test contamination-free generalization and isolate key agentic capabilities.
 The experimental results show that LLM-based agents can remove the majority of SAST noise, reducing an initial FP detection rate of over 92\% on the OWASP Benchmark to as low as 6.3\% in the best configuration.
-On real-world dataset, the best configuration of LLM-based agents can achieve an FP identification rate of up to 93.3\% involving CodeQL alerts.
+On a real-world Java dataset, the best configuration of LLM-based agents can achieve an FP identification rate of up to 93.3\% involving CodeQL alerts.
 However, the benefits of agents are strongly backbone- and CWE-dependent: agentic frameworks significantly outperform vanilla prompting for stronger models such as Claude Sonnet 4 and GPT-5, but yield limited or inconsistent gains for weaker backbones.
+On the post-cutoff OSS-Fuzz dataset, \textsc{SWE-agent} with Claude Sonnet 4 identifies 95.5\% of FPs while maintaining 95.5\% precision, compared with a 36.4\% FP identification rate for vanilla prompting.
 Moreover, aggressive FP reduction can come at the cost of suppressing true vulnerabilities, highlighting important trade-offs.
 Finally, we observe large disparities in computational cost across agent frameworks.

 Overall, our study demonstrates that LLM-based agents are a powerful but non-uniform solution for SAST FP filtering, and that their practical deployment requires careful consideration of agent design, backbone model choice, vulnerability category, and operational cost.